-As I move this day forward, this is hypothetical of course, you can see that my profit loss goes down to 45 dollars within a couple of weeks here.
-As I continue to do this it continues to increase, the losses continue to increase.
+As I move this day forward (this is hypothetical of course), you can see that my profit loss goes down to 45 dollars within a couple of weeks here.
+As I continue to do this, it continues to increase.
+The losses continue to grow.

 And not to mention my day loss per day losing 3 dollars per day continues to increase as well.
-It continues to increase 3 dollars and 60 cents, 3 dollars and 80 cents.
-So it continues to increase and if it’s up here it actually increases even more because that’s your kind of peak.
+It remains to increase 3 dollars and 60 cents, 3 dollars and 80 cents.
+It continues to grow and, if it’s up here, it raises even more because that’s your peak.

-So this is not the area you want to be in when you’re losing money.
-It’s better when you’re at here at the top or even down here but at this point you’re already losing quite a handful of cash.
+This is not the area you want to be in when you’re losing money.
+It’s better when you’re at here at the top or even down here, but at this point, you’re already losing quite a handful of cash.

 You can see that because this is at this apex point is where you have the most you’re losing per day.
-So here you’re losing 6 dollars per day.
+Here you’re losing 6 dollars per day.

-If you continue doing this, you can see that every day I shift that stock up until July I’m losing 6 dollars per day and now it gets up to even 15 dollars per day and now here I’m at a 115 dollar loss.
+If you continue doing this, you can see that I shift that stock up until July I’m losing 6 dollars per day.
+And now it gets up to even 15 dollars per day, and now here I’m at a 115 dollar loss.

-So I need this stock to move that even though I’m buying the call at 125 I need it to go pass 127.30 because that’s my breakeven point at expiration.
+I need this stock to move that even though I’m buying the call at 125, I need it to pass 127.30.
+The main reason is that that’s my breakeven point at expiration.

-Couple of quick notes, if this stock moves within a day, 2 days, 5 days, or a week, it doesn’t matter pass this 125 level since you will lose a little bit of money, right?
-A couple of dollars in Theta but you’re all the way up here, you can sell it at any point or anytime you want and you would get 494 dollars where the white line is.
+A couple of quick notes, if this stock moves within a day, two days, five days, or a week, it doesn’t matter pass this 125 level since you will lose a little bit of money.
+A couple of dollars in Theta but you’re up here.
+You can sell it at any point or anytime you want, and you would get 494 dollars where the white line is.

-The white line is the current time, the current date based on what I have shifted here, if it was today which is May 5, if it was today it’d be $520.
+The white line is the current time, the current date based on what I have shifted here.
+If it were today which is May 5, if it were today it’d be $520.
 If it’s at expiration you look at this green line and you look at this lower box, it would only be a $157.

-So that’s what happens is that as I continue to shift, you’ll notice this profit and loss over here starts going down so you’re losing money.
-So this is how Theta works and it works based on a steepness acceleration curve.
+That’s what happens is that as I continue to shift.
+You’ll notice this profit and loss over here start going down, so you’re losing money.
+This is how Theta works, and it works based on a steepness acceleration curve.

-The closer you get to your day or time so say you’re 43 days out or 15 days out that Theta starts to accelerate faster and faster.
+The closer you get to your day or time (let's say you’re 43 days out or 15 days out) that Theta starts to accelerate faster and faster.